ezratweaver/UltimateMathFlashCards/README.md

-# Py-Tkinter Math Flash Cards
+# Tkinter Math Flash Cards

 A Python program, using tkinter GUI libraries to create a math flash card game.